wmadavis/wmadavis.github.io/content/teaching.md

 Fall 2023 $\cdot$ Spring 2024

 Consultant to all undergraduate economics students conducting research (namely, junior and senior seminar students, honors thesis students, and part-time research assistants).
 Also tasked with designing and leading programming workshops on script-writing and project-oriented workflows for thesis students.
-Resourced used to prepare these workshops are enumerated [here](/teaching/courses/data-ta)
+Materials prepared and resources used to prepare these workshops are enumerated [here](/teaching/data-ta).

 ---